 For professional development purposes and to ensure that teachers complete certain tasks, how do I add teachers as my students?

-Anna, if the Add People button is available in your course, you can use the instructions in How do I add users to a course? .
+email@example.com, if the Add People button is available in your course, you can use the instructions in How do I add users to my course? .
 Keep in mind that roles are not attached to users, which means that if you want to add a person who is normally a teacher as a student in your course (with only those permissions that are attached to the Student role), you would select the Student role from the dropdown when adding that user.
 On the other hand, if you want the user to have teacher permissions in your course, you can add the user as a Teacher.

 On the other hand, if the Add People button is not available in your course, it means your school has disabled that permission for your role, which means that you will need to contact your Canvas admin to add users.